emekaobioji23/QuizPresenter3/README.md

-# QuizPresent is a Java Desktop App for displaying questions stored in spreadsheet according to a particular format.
+# QuizPresenter is a Java Desktop App for displaying questions stored in spreadsheet according to a particular format.